 A bachelor's degree in public health can lead to a career as a health educator or healthcare social worker.
 Health educators work with individuals and the community to inform them about healthy living, disease prevention and other health-related issues.
 Healthcare social workers work with individuals coping with injury or illness.
 Both careers require strong communication skills, and certification or a license may also be required to enter these fields.

-A Bachelor's in Public Health gives students many career options after graduation.
+A bachelor's degree in public health gives students many career options after graduation.
 Entry-level jobs include working for the government, hospitals, public health agencies and non-profit organizations.
-Students interested in becoming a health educator are prepared to give information to communities and individuals about disease prevention and healthy living.
-Those interested in becoming a social worker need to be prepared to deal with people who have faced severe hardships in their life.
+Health educators are prepared to supply information to communities and individuals about disease prevention and healthy living.
+Social workers deal with people who have faced severe hardships in their life.
 Critical-thinking and problem-solving skills are required to be successful in this field.